Overview of the Illinois Early Intervention Program

 - Can you explain the transition process out of earlyintervention?

-Early Intervention ELIGIBILITY refers to meeting the criteria that is established in Illinois to qualify for services.
-Determination of eligibility for Early Intervention occurs once the audiological screening, evaluation and assessments have been completed and received by the CFC.
+Early Intervention determination of ELIGIBILITY occurs once the audiological screening, evaluation and assessments have been completed and received by the CFC.
 Children with a diagnosed hearing loss are eligible for the early intervention services if they are experiencing developmental delays of at least 30% in one or more areas of development.
 However, a child is automatically eligible for the early intervention program if he/she has been diagnosed with

 - a hearing level of 30 decibels (dB) or greater at any two of the following frequencies: 500, 1000, 2000, 4000 and 8000 Hertz (Hz), OR